Canop/broot/website/docs/community.md

 **Broot** is written in [Rust](https://www.rust-lang.org/).
 The current focus is linux+mac but I try to support Windows too (use a modern terminal like the [new MS one](https://github.com/microsoft/terminal)).

-If you think you might help, as a tester or coder, you're welcome, but please read [Contributing to my FOSS projects](https://dystroy.org/blog/contributing/) before starting a PR.
+If you think you might help, as a tester or coder, you're welcome, but please read [Contributing to my FOSS projects](https://dystroy.org/blog/contributing/).

+**Don't open a PR without discussing the design before**, either in the chat or in an issue, unless you're just fixing a typo.
+Coding is the easy part.
+Determining the exact requirement and how we want it to be done is the hard part.
+This is especially important if you plan to add a dependency or to change the visible parts, eg the launch arguments.

 # This documentation...